heavymetalduck/Unnamed-discord-bot/README.md

-A discord bot made in python by a noob coder.

-[List of features to be implemented in the future]
+A list of features to be implemented in the future

-[This list is not in any kind of order they are just gonna hopefully be implmented in the future.]
+This list is not in any kind of order they are just gonna hopefully be implmented in the future.

-[If said feature is already implemented then it will have a check mark ("✅").]
+If said feature is already implemented then it will have a check mark ("✅").

 1.[Ban]